 I am sending it in advance in order that you should receive it by post rather than running the risk of it getting lost during the presentation.

 I look forward to meeting you at the EMI ballroom in Leicester Sqaure.

 As you know Peter Smith will be meeting you at the station and taking youand your wife to the hotel.

-During 2011 the car has been seen at the Coventry Automotive museum along with the other roadworthy Coke car.
-Since then it has appeared in a six page feature in Triumph World.
+During 2011 the car has been seen at the Coventry Automotive museum and appeared in a six page feature in Triumph World.

 The seats have been recovered in original Levi denim.
-The sunvisors have been replaced by new ones covered in the original denim .
-New woool carpets have been fitted and the denim from the original door cards transferred to new ones.
+The sun visors have been replaced with new ones covered in the original denim.
+New wool carpets have been fitted and the denim from the original door cards transferred to new ones.

 We have returned the car to its original condition as it was when new.
 This means the sills are now satin black and the sill trims have been re fitted.